|

 There was no indication of when the OSTP received the document, or even how

 the Friedman paper got into Gibbons office.
+Stanton characterized the Roswell report as a

 preemptive strike against the GAO and a continuation of a long, easily